david0154/davidcp/README.md

 ## Copyright

-"David Control Panel", "davidcp", and the David logo are original copyright of davidcp.com and the following restrictions apply:
+"David Control Panel", "davidcp", and the David logo are original copyright of davidk.online and the following restrictions apply:

 **You are allowed to:**